 Traditionally, steel construction or concrete and steel rebar construction are used.
 However, other innovative technologies such as geopolymer cement with basalt rebar (GCBR) increasingly find their application for marine structures.

 Windpower Engineering provides an example of a cost effective durable floating foundation.
 It is a spar buoy concrete floater with GCBR (basalt reinforced geopolymer concrete).
 The structure is assembled on a large Ocean Going Deck Barge (OGDB) tied to the quay in the harbor, and commissioned, ready for mating with the substructure at sea.
 No expensive heavy lift equipment is needed since the OGDB construction and deployment method uses air and water for final assembly of the WTG on top of the substructure after its launch from the OGDB and positioning.
+The full version of the article is available on the link.

 Wind power has come into its own as the preferred source of renewable energy second only to hydroelectric generation as stated by the American Wind Energy Association (AWEA).